Samsung/tizen-docs/docs/application/tizen-studio/index.md

 - [Platform Tools](platform-tools/overview.md)

-  Platform development environment helps you to develop preloaded platform applications, platform libraries, and device drivers in Ubuntu.
+  Platform development environment helps you develop preloaded platform applications, platform libraries, and device drivers in Ubuntu.

 - [Tizen Studio for RT](rt-ide/overview.md)

-  Tizen Studio for RT helps you to develop lightweight RTOS-based applications.
+  Tizen Studio for RT helps you develop lightweight RTOS-based applications.

 - [Configurable SDK](configurable-sdk/configurable-sdk.md)

-  Configurable SDK in Tizen Studio helps you to develop applications in a customizable Tizen platform environment.
+  Configurable SDK in Tizen Studio helps you develop applications in a customizable Tizen platform environment.

 The Tizen Studio contains many familiar tools from the old Tizen SDK, but with some improvements.
 The following list describes the main changes: